Below is a guest post by Rob Bayuk, Microsoft U.S. Partners in Learning Team (aka ). Rob also blogs over at his .

 I'm very excited about this event because not only is it an incredible opportunity for some highly creative and brilliant educators to get together and showcase their innovative work, but I GET TO BE A PART OF IT (as one of their judges).
 Thank you to Rob and Microsoft Partners in Learning for inviting me.
 I really can't wait!

 Beginning Wednesday evening 100 educators from across the country will arrive in Seattle for the Microsoft Partners in Learning 2011 U.S. Innovative Education Forum.
-The Innovative Education Forum is part of a worldwide program designed to shine a spotlight on some of the world's top educators and provide them the opportunity to collaborate and exhibit innovative tech-infused projects they've done with students.
+The is part of a worldwide program designed to shine a spotlight on some of the world's top educators and provide them the opportunity to collaborate and exhibit innovative tech-infused projects they've done with students.
 Over the past year educators applied, applications were reviewed and these 100 educators were chosen and represent 25 different states and all K-12 subjects and grade levels.
 While attending the event educators will also participate in a number of unique professional learning activities.

 Ten finalists from the U.S. event will be chosen to represent the United States at the Partners in Learning Global Forum in Washington, DC in November.
 The global event is expected to attract more than 700 teachers, school leaders, press and education thought leaders from more than 75 countries.